XeniaPhe/FirstTermProjects/README.md

 # FirstTermProjects
-A repository of my first little java applications/projects that I coded as my first term homeworks/university projects
+This is a repository of my first little java applications/projects that I coded as my first term homeworks/university projects